 While you may have licence to use a particular font for your organisation's branding and website, that licence will not likely extend to it being freely distributed to your email recipients so that those receiving your branded emails are able to view the email in your organisation's font.
 ChurchSuite includes a selection of 'web safe' fonts that are widely used and installed by default across most platforms, browsers, email applications and devices.
 Using a 'web safe' font ensures that your branded email content is displayed without issue on the recipient's device, without requiring the recipient to download and install your 'custom' font on all their devices.

-Click the Save Changes button before navigating away from the Profile page.
-A Changes log, shown in the Recent Activity section at the bottom of the Profile page is maintained in respect of certain changes made within the Profile page.
+Click the Save button before navigating away from the Profile page.
+A Changes log, located at the bottom of the Profile page, is maintained in respect of certain changes made within the Profile page.

 Adding your privacy notice

 You can add your church's Data Protection statement (also known under the EU GDPR as a Privacy Notice).

 Navigate to the Profile section within the Administrator area and locate the Data Protection section on the page.
 Give your statement a Title e.g. Privacy Notice, and then copy and paste your data protection statement text into the Statement field.
 You can further format your statement using the HTML tools and embed links and images if you wish.